LucasvanKasteren/eduvpn-log-analysis/README.md

 - To run the python script we use python.
 Specifically it was tested using python3.11.2.

-- The only non standard python library used is the MaxMind-DB-Reader library.
-For Debian and Ubuntu: `sudo apt-get install python3-maxminddb`.
-For Fedora: `dnf install python3-maxminddb`.
+- The `mmdblookup` command used to make the connect_script work can be found in the libmaxminddb library.
+For Debian and Ubuntu: `sudo apt-get install mmdb-bin`.
+For Fedora: `dnf install libmaxminddb-devel`.

 - According to the eduVPN documentation, to enable the script connection hook feature, a good location to put the `connect_script.sh` is in the `/usr/local/bin` folder.
-Additionally, both DB-IP databases and the .exe from `convert_ip_to_geo.py`file (located in the data folder) need to be relocated to this particular folder.
+For now it only works if you put both the connect_script.sh and both the databases in this folder.

 #### Schematic Overview
 A high-level overview of the program structure can also be found in the images folder.